-Both vaccinated and unvaccinated employees should continue to self- monitor for the symptoms of COVID-19.
+Both vaccinated and unvaccinated employees should continue to self-monitor for the symptoms of COVID-19.
 If an employee has any of the symptoms noted above and/or a fever, they are to stay home and inform their supervisor immediately or go home if they become sick at work.
-All employees are expected to seek COVID-19 testing when exhibiting these symptoms or stay home until they are home.
-Our requirement that employees seek testing for symptoms that may reflect symptoms of the flu, or the common cold are indicated by the highly transmissible Delta Variant and our desire to keep our workplace as safe as possible.
+All employees are expected to seek COVID-19 testing when exhibiting these symptoms.
+Our requirement that employees seek testing for symptoms that may reflect symptoms of the flu, or the common cold are indicated by the highly transmissible variants and our desire to keep our workplace as safe as possible.
 An employee who tests positive for COVID-19 will be asked if they want their identify to be kept private or if they are willing to share their identity.
 Orion Associates and Meridian Services will inform other employees if they have been exposed to a person with COVID-19 at the workplace.
 The identity of the person who tested positive will only be provided with that person's consent.
 While Orion Associates and Meridian Services will protect the privacy of employees' health status and health information to the greatest extent possible, the employee's supervisor will need to disclose who it was who tested positive for COVID-19 to other upper management personnel to determine which employees may have been exposed.
 In addition, Orion Associates and Meridian Services must report information about who has tested positive for COVID-19 and who may have been exposed to the Minnesota Department of Health for the purposes of contact tracing.
 Only certain Orion Associates and Meridian Services personnel will be involved in collecting and reporting this information.
 The following assessment and quarantine information has been updated in accordance with CDC and MDH guidelines.
-All staff who have tested positive for COVID-19 are excluded from working for at least 10 days and must be fever and symptom free for 24 hours before returning to work.
+All staff who have tested positive for COVID-19 are excluded from working for at least 5 days.
 Employees who have tested positive for COVID-19, are asymptomatic or have a reduction in symptoms, and are fever free for 24 hours without use of medication, may choose to return to work after 5 full days of quarantine with a negative COVID-19 test at Day 5 or thereafter.
 If an employee lives with someone who has tested positive for COVID-19, they should immediately notify their supervisor for further instructions.
 That employee may be excluded from work until they are tested or until they quarantine.
-It is recommended that, when a staff person tests positive for COVID-19, everyone who had contact gets tested within 5 to 7 days.
-Close contact is defined as unmasked contact greater than 15 minutes in a 24 hour period.
-Risk Assessment Risk assessment is determined to begin 48 hours before the person who tested positive experienced symptom on-set or if asymptomatic, 48 hours before the testing date.
-Staff exposed to COVID-19 at their work site will be asked the following questions: - 1) Were you always wearing a mask?
-If not, when did you remove your mask? - 2) Were you within 6 feet of the person testing positive and for how long?
-Low Risk Assessment If the exposed staff person was always wearing a mask, and they were not within 6 feet of the positive person for more than 15 minutes total during the entire shift, they will be considered low risk.
-Low risk with a coworker is defined as present in the same indoor environment but staff did not have prolonged close contact, and everyone was wearing a mask.
-Prolonged close contact is defined as closer than 6 feet for greater than 15 minutes total during their shift or in a 24-hour period.
-Staff persons assessed as low risk will be allowed to continue to work, monitoring for symptoms for 10 days.
-High Risk Assessment High risk with a person served is prolonged close contact for greater than 15 minutes without a face mask and other PPE (eye protection, surgical face mask, gown, and gloves).
-High risk with a positive coworker is direct contact with infectious secretions (being coughed on) without wearing all PPE (eye protection, face mask, gown, and gloves) and/or prolonged close contact, within 6 feet for more than 15 minutes total for the entire shift or 24 hours, without masks.
-People who are assessed as high-risk exposures will be excluded from work and expected to follow the quarantine guidelines below.
+It is recommended that, when a staff person tests positive for COVID-19, everyone who had contact with that individual take an antigen (at home) test no earlier than Day 5 and Day 7.
+Close contact is defined as unmasked contact greater than 15 minutes in a 24-hour period.
 Quarantine guidelines for staff: